Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 See all participating stores and program details →

-If you want to browse without overcommitting, start here: Shop skis, shop snowboards, or check out clearance deals.
+Want to browse without overcommitting?
+Start here: Shop skis, shop snowboards, or check out clearance deals.

 A well-fit boot does more for your skiing or riding than any ski or board upgrade.
-For skiers, boots control comfort, warmth, balance, and how precisely you steer your skis.
-For snowboarders, they determine response, board feel, and how quickly fatigue sets in.
+For skiers, boots control comfort, warmth, balance, and how precisely you steer.
+For snowboarders, they set response, board feel, and how quickly fatigue sets in.
 Rental boots are built to fit many feet reasonably well; owning boots means they're shaped and adjusted for yours.

 You may be ready to buy boots if: